lindgr3n/heroes-of-vue/docs/tutorial/README.md

 Next we create a standard html template and we include Vue using a CDN link.
 Starter file is based on [getting started](https://vuejs.org/v2/guide/#Getting-Started)

-The Vue guide is excellent to explain how things work.
+The Vue guide does an excellent job in explaining how things work.
-Open your file in the browser.
+Open your HTML file your browser of choice.
 You should see "Hello heroes".

 First part in [part1](https://heroes-of-vue.netlify.com/tutorial-parts/part1.html)

 ## Chapter two - components

-When talking about frontend today you will have a hard time not read about components.
-Components is the frontends lego bricks to build applications.
+When talking about frontend today you'll have a hard time not reading about components.
+Components is the frontend lego bricks used to build applications.

 So how do we create a component in Vue?

-### Creating our First component
+### Creating our first component

 Take a quick look at [Component basics](https://vuejs.org/v2/guide/components.html) to get a basic understanding about it.
 Then get back and follow along!